Olivier-Cornelis/HAL/README.md

 # HAL
-**Simple, customizable python script to send you a mail summarizing all mails of the last 24hours, as well as adding user-defined labels**
+**Simple, customizable python script to send you a mail summarizing all mails of the last 24hours, as well as automatically adding user-defined labels**

 ## Features
 * **Simple** A unique python file.
 Few arguments.
 All settings stored in a single `.toml` file.